-On February 16, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
-Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
-According to the Consumer Advocate, Gateway has stated that its board members do not have the expertise to run the utility, but it plans to pursue a company to purchase the utility and to further develop property within its service area.
-The Consumer Advocate asserts that "[c]onsumers have an interest in ensuring that Gateway Utility and its potential purchaser possess the requisite managerial, technical and financial capability to operate a water utility, especially as Gateway Utility expands its service to include planned residential and commercial growth."
-Further, the Consumer Advocate asserts that only by participating in this docket can it adequately protect the interests of consumers.
-Gateway does not oppose the Consumer Advocate's intervention in these proceedings.
+On February 17, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+Code Ann. § 65-4-118, which qualifies the Consumer

+Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
+According to the Consumer Advocate, "[t]he interests of consumers, including without limitation the proposed increase in rates to be paid by consumers under the Petition, may be affected by determinations and orders made by the Authority " Further, the Consumer Advocate asserts that only by participating in this docket can it adequately protect the interests of consumers.
+Atmos does not oppose the Consumer Advocate's intervention in these proceedings.